LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/windows/install.md

 * **SiteUrl**: publicly accessible URL of the website (e.g.: `https://ca.patorum.com/`).
 This address is used to compose emails with links back to the website
 * **AutoUpdateDatabase**: by default, the application tries to perform model changes to the database after an update (when needed).
 Set to `false` if the application does not have owner permissions over the database.
 * **SupportEmailAddress**: the support email address (used on the footer of outgoing emails)

+### Bindings

+Under section **Bindings**:

+* **HttpsMode**: by default, both the dashboard and the REST APIs can only be accessed through HTTPS, which is the recommended behavior if you have a valid SSL certificate.
+To change this behavior, you can set this setting to:
+  * `RedirectPages`: allow REST APIs to be accessed through HTTP, but still redirect users accessing the dashboard to HTTPS (use this value if you have a valid SSL certificate but some legacy client applications do not recognize it)
+  * `Optional`: allow REST APIs to be accessed through HTTP and do not redirect users accessing the dashboard to HTTPS (use this value if you don't have a valid SSL certificate)
+* **SslPort**: by default, users accessing the dashboard through HTTP are redirected to HTTPS on the standard TCP port 43.
+If the site is using HTTPS on a non-standard port, set it here.

 ### Amplia settings